sinbad/UEScripts/doc/BundledPSO.md

 immediately, and not do it on demand with all the stuttering that results in.

 > Note: Currently only DirectX 12 is supported.
 Patches welcome for Vulkan/Metal, it's probably just some file name changes
 > but I'm not testing with those environments yet.
+DirectX 11 doesn't have PSOs so doesn't need this (it does get stutters, but less so than Dx12)

 This script uses the `PSOCacheDir` option in `packageconfig.json`, please see the [Package Config File docs](PackageConfig.md) for a full description of this file.